Growth hormone test

 Normal Results for Growth hormone test

-The normal range for growth hormone levels is typically:
+The normal range for growth hormone level is typically:

 GH is released in pulses.
+This is why random GH measurements are rarely useful.
 A higher level may be normal if the blood was drawn during a pulse.
 A lower level may be normal if the blood was drawn around the end of a pulse.
+GH is most useful when measured as part of a stimulation or suppression test.

 What Abnormal Results Mean